ryan2417/iteration/iteration_and_listcols.md

     ## # A tibble: 10 × 3
     ##    title                                                 stars   text
     ##    <chr>                                                 <chr>   <chr>
+    ##  1 it was                                                5.0 ou… "\n  mad good …
+    ##  2 Fun!
+4.0 ou… "\n  Fun and e…
-    ##  1 Vintage                                               5.0 ou… "\n  Easy to o…
+    ##  3 Vintage                                               5.0 ou… "\n  Easy to o…
-    ##  2 too many commercials                                  1.0 ou… "\n  5 minutes…
+    ##  4 too many commercials                                  1.0 ou… "\n  5 minutes…
-    ##  3 this film is so good!
+    ##  5 this film is so good!
 5.0 ou… "\n  VOTE FOR …
-    ##  4 Good movie                                            5.0 ou… "\n  Weird sto…
+    ##  6 Good movie                                            5.0 ou… "\n  Weird sto…
-    ##  5 I Just everyone to know this....
+    ##  7 I Just everyone to know this....
 5.0 ou… "\n  VOTE FOR …
-    ##  6 the cobweb in his hair during the bike ramp scene lol 5.0 ou… "\n  5 stars f…
+    ##  8 the cobweb in his hair during the bike ramp scene lol 5.0 ou… "\n  5 stars f…
-    ##  7 Best quirky movie ever                                5.0 ou… "\n  You all k…
+    ##  9 Best quirky movie ever                                5.0 ou… "\n  You all k…
-    ##  8 Classic Film                                          5.0 ou… "\n  Had to or…
+    ## 10 Classic Film                                          5.0 ou… "\n  Had to or…
-    ##  9 hehehehe                                              5.0 ou… "\n  goodjobbo…
-    ## 10 Painful                                               1.0 ou… "\n  I think I…
     ##
     ## [[2]]
     ## # A tibble: 10 × 3
     ##    title                             stars              text
     ##    <chr>                             <chr>              <chr>
+    ##  1 hehehehe                          5.0 out of 5 stars "\n  goodjobboys\n"
+    ##  2 Painful                           1.0 out of 5 stars "\n  I think I sneezed …
-    ##  1 GRAND                             5.0 out of 5 stars "\n  GRAND\n"
+    ##  3 GRAND                             5.0 out of 5 stars "\n  GRAND\n"
-    ##  2 Hello, 90s                        5.0 out of 5 stars "\n  So nostalgic movie…
+    ##  4 Hello, 90s                        5.0 out of 5 stars "\n  So nostalgic movie…
-    ##  3 Cult Classic                      5.0 out of 5 stars "\n  Watched it with my…
+    ##  5 Cult Classic                      5.0 out of 5 stars "\n  Watched it with my…
-    ##  4 Format was inaccurate             4.0 out of 5 stars "\n  There was an optio…
+    ##  6 Format was inaccurate             4.0 out of 5 stars "\n  There was an optio…
-    ##  5 Good funny                        3.0 out of 5 stars "\n  Would recommend\n"
+    ##  7 Good funny                        3.0 out of 5 stars "\n  Would recommend\n"
-    ##  6 Not available w/in 48 hour window 1.0 out of 5 stars "\n  I couldn't watch i…
+    ##  8 Not available w/in 48 hour window 1.0 out of 5 stars "\n  I couldn't watch i…
-    ##  7 Your mom went to college.
+    ##  9 Your mom went to college.
 5.0 out of 5 stars "\n  Classic funny movi…
-    ##  8 Very funny movie                  5.0 out of 5 stars "\n  I watch this movie…
+    ## 10 Very funny movie                  5.0 out of 5 stars "\n  I watch this movie…
-    ##  9 Watch it twice!
-Trust me!
-5.0 out of 5 stars "\n  Nothing to dislike…
-    ## 10 A classic                         5.0 out of 5 stars "\n  If you don’t enjoy…
     ##
     ## [[3]]
     ## # A tibble: 10 × 3
     ##    title                                       stars              text
     ##    <chr>                                       <chr>              <chr>
+    ##  1 Watch it twice!
+Trust me!
+5.0 out of 5 stars "\n  Nothing …
+    ##  2 A classic                                   5.0 out of 5 stars "\n  If you d…
-    ##  1 Can't say how many times I've seen          5.0 out of 5 stars "\n  Such a g…
+    ##  3 Can't say how many times I've seen          5.0 out of 5 stars "\n  Such a g…
-    ##  2 I pity the fool who doesn’t own this movie.
+    ##  4 I pity the fool who doesn’t own this movie.
 5.0 out of 5 stars "\n  I love t…
-    ##  3 I don’t know why it’s so popular!
+    ##  5 I don’t know why it’s so popular!
 2.0 out of 5 stars "\n  My girlf…
-    ##  4 Okay                                        3.0 out of 5 stars "\n  Okay\n"
+    ##  6 Okay                                        3.0 out of 5 stars "\n  Okay\n"
-    ##  5 A WHOLESOME comedic journey                 5.0 out of 5 stars "\n  Not a mo…
+    ##  7 A WHOLESOME comedic journey                 5.0 out of 5 stars "\n  Not a mo…
-    ##  6 Hilarious                                   5.0 out of 5 stars "\n  Funny\n"
+    ##  8 Hilarious                                   5.0 out of 5 stars "\n  Funny\n"
-    ##  7 Love it                                     5.0 out of 5 stars "\n  What of …
+    ##  9 Love it                                     5.0 out of 5 stars "\n  What of …
-    ##  8 WORTH IT!
+    ## 10 WORTH IT!
 5.0 out of 5 stars "\n  It's the…
-    ##  9 Funny movie.
-5.0 out of 5 stars "\n  Great co…
-    ## 10 Best movie ever!
-5.0 out of 5 stars "\n  Got this…
     ##
     ## [[4]]
     ## # A tibble: 10 × 3
     ##    title                                         stars              text
     ##    <chr>                                         <chr>              <chr>
+    ##  1 Funny movie.
+5.0 out of 5 stars "\n  Great …
+    ##  2 Best movie ever!
+5.0 out of 5 stars "\n  Got th…
-    ##  1 I was stuck in the oil patch back in the day.
+    ##  3 I was stuck in the oil patch back in the day.
 5.0 out of 5 stars "\n  I watc…
-    ##  2 Funny Dork humor                              5.0 out of 5 stars "\n  Humor …
+    ##  4 Funny Dork humor                              5.0 out of 5 stars "\n  Humor …
-    ##  3 Still funny!
+    ##  5 Still funny!
 5.0 out of 5 stars "\n  Still …
-    ##  4 Love it!! 💜                                  5.0 out of 5 stars "\n  Love i…
+    ##  6 Love it!! 💜                                  5.0 out of 5 stars "\n  Love i…
-    ##  5 LOVE it                                       5.0 out of 5 stars "\n  cult c…
+    ##  7 LOVE it                                       5.0 out of 5 stars "\n  cult c…
-    ##  6 Perfect                                       5.0 out of 5 stars "\n  Exactl…
+    ##  8 Perfect                                       5.0 out of 5 stars "\n  Exactl…
-    ##  7 Love this movie!
+    ##  9 Love this movie!
 5.0 out of 5 stars "\n  Great …
-    ##  8 Love it                                       5.0 out of 5 stars "\n  Love t…
+    ## 10 Love it                                       5.0 out of 5 stars "\n  Love t…
-    ##  9 As described                                  3.0 out of 5 stars "\n  Book i…
-    ## 10 GOSH!!!
-5.0 out of 5 stars "\n  Just w…
     ##
     ## [[5]]
     ## # A tibble: 10 × 3
     ##    title                             stars              text
     ##    <chr>                             <chr>              <chr>
+    ##  1 As described                      3.0 out of 5 stars "\n  Book is as describ…
+    ##  2 GOSH!!!
+5.0 out of 5 stars "\n  Just watch the mov…
-    ##  1 Watch it right now                5.0 out of 5 stars "\n  You need to watch …
+    ##  3 Watch it right now                5.0 out of 5 stars "\n  You need to watch …
-    ##  2 At this point it’s an addiction   5.0 out of 5 stars "\n  I watch this movie…
+    ##  4 At this point it’s an addiction   5.0 out of 5 stars "\n  I watch this movie…
-    ##  3 💕                                5.0 out of 5 stars "\n  Hands down, one of…
+    ##  5 💕                                5.0 out of 5 stars "\n  Hands down, one of…
-    ##  4 Good dumb movie                   5.0 out of 5 stars "\n  I really wanted to…
+    ##  6 Good dumb movie                   5.0 out of 5 stars "\n  I really wanted to…
-    ##  5 funny                             5.0 out of 5 stars "\n  so funny and inven…
+    ##  7 funny                             5.0 out of 5 stars "\n  so funny and inven…
-    ##  6 Best Movie- Try to prove me wrong 5.0 out of 5 stars "\n  Best movie ever\n"
+    ##  8 Best Movie- Try to prove me wrong 5.0 out of 5 stars "\n  Best movie ever\n"
-    ##  7 Vote For Pedro!!
+    ##  9 Vote For Pedro!!
 5.0 out of 5 stars "\n  What is NOT to lik…
-    ##  8 So Funny                          5.0 out of 5 stars "\n  This is such a goo…
+    ## 10 So Funny                          5.0 out of 5 stars "\n  This is such a goo…
-    ##  9 Best movie ever                   5.0 out of 5 stars "\n  It's napoleon dyna…
-    ## 10 Funny                             5.0 out of 5 stars "\n  Classic\n"

 ``` r
 napolean_df <-